SEI-ATL-3-8/install-fest/README.md

 ### iTerm2

-Although not strictly required, iTerm2 is a tricked out version of the Terminal app that is the default command line interface for Mac.
+Although not strictly required, iTerm2 is a tricked out version of the Terminal app that is the default command line interface.
 It will help with the visuals of the command line navigation, especially with ohmyZSH.

 Install iTerm2 by copying the following homebrew command into your terminal: